Garrell-Co/dialer/docs/0_hello_world.md

 1. Connect: simply establish a connection between application and Freeswitch
 2. Subscribe: application subscribes to Freeswitch events in PUB-SUB fashion
 3. Command: in this first slice we will be using `originate`
+4. Observe: wait for events to be emitted from Freeswitch
+5. Correlate: use the UUIDs we have assigned to understand how the event changes our FSM
+6. Control: transition the FSM based on the correlated event and which command should be sent next
+7. Recover: after disconnection or application failure, how do we setup the FSM and reconcile the FSM state based on the current state of Freeswitch

 When we send originate, we are saying:
 “FreeSWITCH, create a new **call leg** with these parameters, give it this identity, and start executing it now.”